Specialty

 Every comparison page needs MedicalProcedure and MedicalCondition schema markup.
 Every doctor profile needs Physician schema with board certifications, procedure counts, and specialties.
 FAQPage schema on every FAQ section.
 This is one of the differences between content that merely exists online and content that machines can interpret clearly.

 Reviews need specificity.
 "Dr. [Name] performed my gastric sleeve at [Clinic].
 Lost 85 lbs in 8 months.
 Flew in from Phoenix."
 That gives AI extractable data points.
 "Great doctor, would recommend" gives it nothing.
+We detail how to get patient reviews AI can actually use in a separate guide.

 Bing Places profiles need to be claimed and optimized.
 ChatGPT search may rely on Bing-powered web retrieval, which is one reason Bing visibility matters.
 If you've only ever done Google SEO, you may be invisible in the index ChatGPT uses.